Is the Best Actress Race Over? Jessie Buckley’s Price Hits Lock Territory Following Actor Awards

 Buckley’s portrayal of Shakespeare’s wife has sent her 'Yes' price soaring.
 With Hamnet breaking records for female-directed films at the BAFTAs, she is the undoubted heavyweight in this category.

-Critics praised her performance in the Yorgos Lanthimos sci-fi Bugonia, but the market hasn’t got behind Emma Stone this time.
-Traders are treating her as a long shot, with her 3¢ price reflecting doubt that the Academy would award Stone a third Best Actress trophy so soon after a second.
+Critics praised her performance in the Yorgos Lanthimos sci-fi Bugonia, but the market hasn’t gotten behind Emma Stone this time.
+Traders are treating her as a long shot, with her 1¢ price reflecting doubt that the Academy would award Stone a third Best Actress trophy so soon after a second.

 Will it be a Clean Sweep for Jessie Buckley?

 To join the ranks of Joaquin Phoenix and Daniel Day-Lewis and get a clean sweep at this year’s major televised awards ceremonies, Jessie Buckley needs to secure three more trophies.
-She’s already won the Critics Choice and Golden Globe, so all eyes are now on the two remaining precursor events: the Actor Awards (SAG) and the BAFTAs.
+She’s already won the Critics Choice, Golden Globe, and BAFTA.
 Here's how things currently stand.

 Award Status Film